Ecology: Keystone species

 A keystone species is a species that is connected to a disproportionately large number of other species in the food-web.
 Keystone species have lower levels of biomass in the trophic pyramid relative to the importance of their role.
 The many connections that a keystone species holds means that it maintains the organization and structure of entire communities.
 The loss of a keystone species results in a range of dramatic cascading effects (termed trophic cascades) that alters trophic dynamics, other food web connections, and can cause the extinction of other species.
 The term keystone species was coined by Robert Paine in 1969 and is a reference to the keystone architectural feature as the removal of a keystone species can result in a community collapse just as the removal of the keystone in an arch can result in the arch's loss of stability.

-Sea otters (Enhydra lutris) are commonly cited as an example of a keystone species because they limit the density of sea urchins that feed on kelp.
+Sea otters (Enhydra lutris) are commonly cited as an example because they limit the density of sea urchins that feed on kelp.
 If sea otters are removed from the system, the urchins graze until the kelp beds disappear, and this has a dramatic effect on community structure.
-Hunting of sea otters, for example, is thought to have led indirectly to the extinction of the Steller's sea cow (Hydrodamalis gigas).
-While the keystone species concept has been used extensively as a conservation tool, it has been criticized for being poorly defined from an operational stance.
-It is difficult to experimentally determine what species may hold a keystone role in each ecosystem.
-Furthermore, food web theory suggests that keystone species may not be common, so it is unclear how generally the keystone species model can be applied.